-Choose an item. - Does not infer that the VET student loan is not a loan, e.g. stating 'government funded', 'free', or any other term that might imply it is not a loan.
-Choose an item. - No other benefits besides the below are mentioned: - The content and quality of the course - The amount of the tuition fees for the course - The availability of a VET student loan for the course (except social media) - Marketing merchandise up to the total value of \$30 per person Choose an item. - The advertising prominently mentions the following information: - the provider's name and any registered business name or other business name that the provider uses the provider's registration code - the maximum tuition fees for the course Choose an item. - The tuition fees for the course have been published on the website in a way that is accessible to the public and have been provided to the secretary.
-Choose an item. - Any marketing in which the possible availability of a VET student loan is mentioned prominently includes: That VET student loans will not be approved for students who do not meet eligibility requirements - That a VET student loan gives rise to a VETSL debt that continues to be a debt due to the Commonwealth until it is repaid - The font size of the two points above must be approximately the same size as other text in the 2 marketing material or if the marketing is online, presents the information above on the same webpage.
-Choose an item. - If the marketing uses the VET student loans logo, is the logo presented in accordance with the style guide for the use of the logo \mathcal{O} published on the Department of Employment and Workplace Relation's website.
+Does not infer that the VET student loan is not a loan, e.g. stating 'government funded', 'free', or any other term that might imply it is not a loan.

+- No other benefits besides the below are mentioned: - The content and quality of the course - The amount of the tuition fees for the course - The availability of a VET student loan for the course (except social media) - Marketing merchandise up to the total value of \$30 per person

+- The advertising prominently mentions the following information: - the provider's name and any registered business name or other business name that the provider uses - the provider's registration code - the maximum tuition fees for the course mentioned prominently includes:

+The tuition fees for the course have been published on the website in a way that is accessible to the public and have been provided to the secretary.

+Any marketing in which the possible availability of a VET student loan is

+- That VET student loans will not be approved for students who do not meet eligibility requirements - That a VET student loan gives rise to a VETSL debt that continues to be a debt due to the Commonwealth until it is repaid - The font size of the two points above must be approximately the same size as other text in the marketing material or if the marketing is online, presents the information above on the same webpage.

-Choose an item. - If the marketing is through social media, is there no reference to the availability of a VET student loan (however described) for students undertaking a course.
+- If the marketing is through social media, is there no reference to the availability of a VET student loan (however described) for students undertaking a course.